 It’s hard to watch the Berlin episode of Parts Unknown; it was the first episode that aired after Tony died, just two days later (June 10, 2018).
 In fact, the episode comes with a warning/opener/tribute from CNN’s Anderson Cooper explaining why the network decided to air the episode so soon after his death.

 That said, it is still an example of the great work Bourdain was producing at the end of his life.
 Filmed roughly a decade after his first visit, this Berlin episode continues to highlight what makes German food special (and one of my favorite cuisines, if that matters at all) and what else the city has to offer.

 The first stop on Bourdain’s Berlin itinerary is Fleisherei Domke, a butchery and casual dining spot that serves traditional German food.
-There, Tony enjoys pork schnitzel with brown gravy as well as meatballs which Bourdain calls “boulèt.”
-(I’m not actually sure why he uses this term, as it typically refers to Haitian style fried meatballs; instead I would call them Frikadellen, the German term for the same appetizer.)
+There, Tony enjoys pork schnitzel with brown gravy as well as meatballs which Bourdain calls “boulette” (rather than “boulet,” as they’re pronounced in German – thanks to Nicholas for clarifying this!).

 Next up, Tony heads to Michelberger, which is a hotel that also has a renowned restaurant.
 While most hotel restaurants tend to cater to higher-end dining, Michelberger remains both casual and chic – but also offers a nice menu of German dishes without pretense.
 (Kind of perfect for Bourdain, then!)

 While there, he enjoys sausage made of chicken and pig’s feet with sage, served with smoked mashed potatoes and apples, as well as braised beef shoulder with root vegetables, potatoes, horseradish, and kale.